Euronews Debate| How can we build our resilience to weather extremes?

 Robert Vautard, IPCC author, Director of Institut Pierre-Simon Laplace.

-Watch our panel discuss the weather extremes and climate change on this page or on our YouTube channel.
+Ask your questions to our panel as they discuss the weather extremes and climate change on this page or on our YouTube channel.